ishtartec/CDF-Workshop/README.md

 In this lab we are going to explore creating, writing to and consuming Kafka topics.
 This will come in handy when we later integrate Kafka with NiFi and Streaming Analytics Manager.
 See:  https://kafka.apache.org/quickstart

 1. Creating a topic
-  - Step 1: Open an SSH connection to your EC2 Node.
+  - Step 1: Open an SSH connection to your GCP Node.
-  - Step 2: Naviagte to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.
+  - Step 2: Naviagte to the Kafka directory (````/opt/cloudera/parcels/CDH````), this is where Kafka is installed, we will use the utilities located in the bin directory.

     ````
-    cd /usr/hdf/current/kafka-broker/
+    cd /opt/cloudera/parcels/CDH
     ````

   - Step 3: Create a topic using the kafka-topics.sh script
     ````
-    bin/kafka-topics.sh --create --zookeeper demo.hortonworks.com:2181 --replication-factor 1 --partitions 1 --topic meetup_rsvp_raw
+    bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic meetup_rsvp_raw
     ````

     NOTE: Based on how Kafka reports metrics topics with a period ('.') or underscore ('_') may collide with metric names and should be avoided.
 If they cannot be avoided, then you should only use one of them.

   - Step 4:	Ensure the topic was created
     ````
-    bin/kafka-topics.sh --list --zookeeper demo.hortonworks.com:2181
+    bin/kafka-topics --list --zookeeper localhost:2181
     ````

 2. Testing Producers and Consumers
-  - Step 1: Open a second terminal to your EC2 node and navigate to the Kafka directory
+  - Step 1: Open a second terminal to your GCP node and navigate to the Kafka directory
   - In one shell window connect a consumer:
     ````
-    bin/kafka-console-consumer.sh --bootstrap-server demo.hortonworks.com:6667 --topic meetup_rsvp_raw --from-beginning
+    bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic meetup_rsvp_raw --from-beginning
     ````

     Note: using –from-beginning will tell the broker we want to consume from the first message in the topic.
 Otherwise it will be from the latest offset.

   - In the second shell window connect a producer:
 ````
-bin/kafka-console-producer.sh --broker-list demo.hortonworks.com:6667 --topic meetup_rsvp_raw
+bin/kafka-console-producer --broker-list localhost:9092 --topic meetup_rsvp_raw
 ````
 - Sending messages.
 Now that the producer is  connected  we can type messages.
   - Type a message in the producer window